josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/👾_the_machine_is_moralising_again.md

 that doesn't pit you any further up a moral hierarchy to me.

-it neans you were afforded a privilege by luck and happenstance thatbi was not.
+it neans you were afforded a privilege by luck and happenstance that i was not.

 are you telling me i should have been on the street instead?